fermyon/developer/content/spin/v2/template-authoring.md

 | `kebab_case`  | Transforms input into kebab case, e.g. `My Application` to `my-application` |
 | `snake_case`  | Transforms input into snake case, e.g. `My Application` to `my_application` |
 | `pascal_case` | Transforms input into Pascal case, e.g. `my application` to `MyApplication` |

+### Expression Syntax

+Content uses [the Liquid template language](https://shopify.github.io/liquid/).
+See the Liquid documentation for the available syntax and control tags.

+A common pitfall occurs because some entries in `spin.toml`, such as [component variable templates](variables), use the same double-brace syntax as Liquid does.
+If you want to generate a line such as `my-secret = "{{ secret }}"`, you must escape the double braces, for example using the Liquid [`raw` tag](https://shopify.github.io/liquid/tags/template/).
+If you don't do this, Liquid will look for a template parameter called `secret` instead!

 ## Authoring the Manifest